-Opens access to the low bare-metal driver.
-The device can only be opened once at a time.
+Opens access to the device, it can only be opened once at a time.

 Argument name Туре Direction Description filename char in The absolute path to the file that is to be opened.
 SCET device is defined as RTEMS_SCET_DEVICE_NAME. oflags int in A bitwise 'or' separated list of values that determine the method in which the file is to be opened (whether it should be read only, read/write, whether it should be cleared when opened, etc).